movicha/wingufile/doc/cli-readme.txt

-                         Seafile command line client
+                         Wingufile command line client
                          ===========================

-For the full manual about wingufile CLI client, see [https://github.com/haiwen/wingufile/wiki/Seafile-CLI-client]
+For the full manual about wingufile CLI client, see [https://github.com/haiwen/wingufile/wiki/Wingufile-CLI-client]

 Table of Contents
 =================